-For some procedures (such as breast implants) it’s also important to understand how long your results may last and whether there is any chance of further procedures being needed in the future.
+It’s important to understand how long your results may last and whether there is any chance of further procedures being needed in the future.

 As it is very important to understand as much as you can about the procedure, your consultant and the risks associated.
 Write down your wishes and concerns, along with any questions that you want to ask your surgeon so you don't forget them.
 The list could include the following questions: